 Symptoms can happen 1 to 2 hours after eating a sugary meal.
 Some people feel weak, hungry, nauseous (like you're going to throw up), anxious, shaky, or sweaty.

 This happens because your body releases extra insulin after you eat large amounts of sugar.
 Having too much insulin in your bloodstream causes low blood sugar.

-Dumping syndrome and low blood sugar can be controlled by changing your diet.
+We can control dumping syndrome and low blood sugar by changing your diet.
 Avoid foods and drinks with lots of sugar, such as: